-For the most part, that means understanding why certain aspects of air conditioners raise the price and by how much.
-But it also means understanding why you may want those aspects or may want to avoid spending money on those extra features.
+This means understanding why certain features of an air conditioner can raise the price and by how much.
+It also means understanding why you may want those features or why you may want to avoid wasting money on something you won’t use.

 So without further ado, we’ll start this air conditioner buyers guide with an overview of the primary “stats” assigned to air conditioners and what they mean.